vargovema/vargovema/README.md

 ### Hi there, I am Ema 👋

-Analytics, Data Science, automation, and business development that fosters innovation are my passion.
-In the past few years, I was allowed to develop these skills further thanks to studying in a rigorous academic environment and immersing myself in automation and analytics.
-Currently, I am aiming to expand my IT skills as a part of my way to becoming a Data Scientist.
+Data Science, business analytics, automation, and business development that fosters innovation have been my focus for the last couple of years.
+In the past, I was allowed to develop these skills further thanks to studying in a rigorous academic environment and immersing myself in automation and analytics.
+Currently, I would like to put my machine learning skills to practice and advance my career as an entry-level Data Scientist who is aspiring to master the implementation of artificial intelligence.

 If you have and intersting projects I could possibly help with, feel free to reach out!